France

 4. To increase bilateral cooperation on R&D&I in the LSH sector, also in the context of European projects (like IPCEI).

-• Assemble and reassess the knowledge (studies) and trends of the past three years
+• Assemble and reassess the knowledge (studies) and trends of the past four years

-• Prioritize the strategic value chains for further integrated bilateral investments and cooperation
+• Prioritise the strategic value chains for further integrated bilateral investments and cooperation

-• Map the relevant counterparts in France for policy, trade and innovation & research in the prioritized areas
+• Map the relevant counterparts in France for policy, trade and innovation & research in the prioritised areas

-• Verify the prioritized value chains with the Dutch sector stakeholders.
+• Verify the prioritised value chains with the Dutch sector stakeholders.

 • Facilitating study visits between NL and FR on data & health